 Epidemiological data refers to the US, unless otherwise specified.

-- The most common underlying pathology in the case of mitral valve prolapse is myxomatous degeneration.
+The most common underlying pathology in the case of mitral valve prolapse is myxomatous degeneration (deposition of glycosaminoglycan such as dermatan sulfate) of the mitral valve due to a primary disease or connective tissue disorder

 Mitral valve prolapse sets into motion a vicious cycle of events.